Practitioner Level • Applied Structuring

 Add this credential to your LinkedIn profile, resume, or CV.
 Share it on social media and in your performance review.

-What professionals say about this green finance course
+What practitioners say about this program

 Ananya S.